How to Nap: The Benefits & How Long to Nap For

 Create a nice sleeping environment

 Much like when we’re trying to sleep at night, making sure that the room is dark, cool and quiet can help you drift off more easily.
 In addition, a comfortable mattress and adjustable bed can enhance the quality of your sleep.
-Read our piece on pillows for neck pain, back support and posture to make nap time as comfortable as possible.

 Don’t eat right before